munechika-koyo/cherab_phix/docs/html/_sources/index.rst.txt

 Welcome to cherab-phix's documentation!
 =======================================

-This packege is developed to extend cherab's fetures for PHiX: a small tokamak device in Tokyo Institute of Technology.
+This packege is developed to extend cherab's fetures for PHiX - a small tokamak device in Tokyo Institute of Technology.